 Following the commercial success of the BMW-designed MINI in the early 2000s and the retro-cute Fiat 500 towards the end of that decade, Audi realised there was money to be made from a small car with a premium feel and price tag.
 The A1 was the result.

 Unlike its rivals from MINI and Fiat, however, the Audi A1 didn’t lean on the heritage of an iconic predecessor.
 Instead, it took the formula of larger Audi cars – impeccable build quality and a sense of restrained stylishness – and applied it to a small, city-friendly hatchback built using a platform shared with the Volkswagen Polo.
-With considerable success.
+And all with considerable success.

 It might have been around since 2010, but there have been only two generations of Audi A1.
 In fact, the first-generation model lasted from 2010 all the way to 2018.
 That’s a particularly long time for a mainstream model line, but the longevity of the first Audi A1 is testament to its strengths as a stylish, upmarket small hatchback.